prachics/ConvoMate-frontend-/readme.md

     ```
 4. Change .env.example file
    - change file name to .env
-   - go to [MongoDB Atlas](https://www.mongodb.com/atlas/database) to create a cluster and change the MONGO_URI
-   - Set the CLIENT_URL to your local frontend address (e.g., http://localhost:3000 if the frontend runs on port 3000).
-   - Generate random secrets for ACCESS_TOKEN_SECRET, REFRESH_TOKEN_SECRET, and COOKIE_SIGNATURE.
+   - Set the VITE_SERVER_URL to the deployed backend URL from Render (or whichever service you used to deploy the backend).
+   - VITE_AVATAR_KEY: Your avatar key for user avatars.

 5. Run the app
     ```